-In 1876, Maharaja Ram Singh had the entire old city painted pink, a colour associated with hospitality, to welcome the Prince of Wales (later King Edward VII), and the tradition has been maintained – the current maharaja is a great polo chum of Britain's Prince Charles.
+In 1876, Maharaja Ram Singh had the entire old city painted pink, a colour associated with hospitality, to welcome the Prince of Wales (later King Edward VII), and the tradition has been maintained, the current maharaja is a great polo chum of Britain's Prince Charles.

 Jaipur, the City of Victory, is chaotic and congested, though it still has a habit of tickling travellers pink.
-Stunning hilltop forts and glorious palaces fit like footprints from a rich royal past, candyfloss-bright turbans blaze a trail through brilliant bargain-filled bazaars, and fluttering saris catch the eye like butterflies.
+Stunning hilltop forts and glorious palaces fit like footprints from a rich royal past, candyfloss bright turbans blaze a trail through brilliant bargain filled bazaars, and fluttering saris catch the eye like butterflies.

 One of the must visit markets of Jaipur is Bapu Bazaar that's right inside the old walled city and has a prime location so to say.
-For anyone looking for everything Jaipuri and traditional with a touch of modernity, this market is a one-stop destination.
+For anyone looking for everything Jaipuri and traditional with a touch of modernity, this market is a one stop destination.
 Textile goods and joothis are a speciality of this bazaar that stands out for moderate prices and bargains too.
 So you can enjoy street shopping in Jaipur.

 As the gateway to the desert state of Rajasthan, however, it's also a city permanently under siege.
-Package tourists are captivated by (and offloaded on) the bustling bazaars, world-class hotels and clammy sophistication, while camel carts and cows waddle through diesel-soaked streets, rampaging rickshaw drivers hustle and burn past businessmen and tourists, and scores of street children beg outside huge jewellery shops and palatial hotels.
+Package tourists are captivated by (and offloaded on) the bustling bazaars, world class hotels and clammy sophistication, while camel carts and cows waddle through diesel soaked streets, rampaging rickshaw drivers hustle and burn past businessmen and tourists, and scores of street children beg outside huge jewellery shops and palatial hotels.

 Another most striking thing about Jaipur is its food.
 You can't miss to eat the traditional cuisine offerings here like Dal Bati Churma where Bati is a heated ball produced using flour which is then dipped in ghee and consumed with the dal.
 Churma is a flaky sweet dish created using flour that runs with the dish.
 It might sound heavy but it is super yummy.
-Other traditional foods include: laal maas, kachoris, ghevar (a sweet dish which is disc shaped and is made from oil, flour and sugar syrup), gajak (a dry sweet made of seasme seeds or 'til' and cooked in sugar syrup), ker sangri (a special vegetable filled with spices grown only in hot weather conditions) and gatte ki sabzi (made of besan/gram flour, which is first boiled and later cooked in yogurt gravy).
+Other traditional foods include laal maas, kachoris, ghevar (a sweet dish which is disc shaped and is made from oil, flour and sugar syrup), gajak (a dry sweet made of seasme seeds or 'til' and cooked in sugar syrup), ker sangri (a special vegetable filled with spices grown only in hot weather conditions) and gatte ki sabzi (made of besan/gram flour, which is first boiled and later cooked in yogurt gravy).

-Jaipur beams boldest at dusk – when it's well worth walking to Amber – and, much like its founder, Jai Singh II, the Pink City is both proud and resilient.
+Jaipur beams boldest at dusk when it's well worth walking to Amber and, much like its founder, Jai Singh II, the Pink City is both proud and resilient.

-There's the Elephant Festival in March, Gangaur is celebrated in March/April and Teej celebrations occur in August.
-But before you leave the page, what you really can't miss about Jaipur are its palaces.
-The three main palaces that give you the real essence of royalty, luxury and opulence in Jaipur are Rambagh Palace, Samode Haveli and Rajputana Shereton.
+There's the Elephant Festival in March, Gangaur is celebrated in March or April and Teej celebrations occur in August.
+But before you leave the page, what you really can't miss about Jaipur and its palace hotels.
+Even if you don't wish to spend much on staying, a visit and a coffee at these 3 palace hotels is a must.
+The three main palace hotels that give you the real essence of royalty, luxury and opulence in Jaipur are Rambagh Palace, Samode Haveli and Rajputana Shereton.